hpcleuven/VscDocumentation/source/antwerp/uantwerp_software_2020a.rst

 the users since 2017.

 One advantage of Lmod over the software we used before, is much more powerful search for installed software.
-Search is also case-insensitive so you do not need to know if capitals are used in the module name or not to find the correct name and version of a module.
+Search is also case-insensitive, so you do not need to know if capitals are used in the module name or not to find the correct name and version of a module.

 There are three commands to search for a module: